ailin-liu/where-is-your-next-job/README.md

 ### About the Project
-[Predicting Survival Outcomes](http://survival-prediction.herokuapp.com/index) is a Flask app on Heroku that calculates the survival probability of hypothetical ICU patients using EHR admissions data as sourced from the [MIMIC Database](https://mimic.mit.edu/about/mimic/).
+[Predicting Survival Outcomes](http://survival-prediction.herokuapp.com/index) is a Flask app on Heroku that calculates the survival probability of hypothetical ICU patients using EHR admissions data sourced from the [MIMIC Database](https://mimic.mit.edu/about/mimic/).

 Visit [Predicting Survival Outcomes](http://survival-prediction.herokuapp.com/index) to learn more and give the app a try!